 Application Denied – Understanding Why Banks Won’t Lend to You and What You Can Do About It

 Small business owners are always at a disadvantage when it comes to seeking money from banks.
 It’s a sad fact, but it’s true.
-The reality is that banks require collateral 100% of the time for loans under $1 million, but only 63% of the time for loans of $100 million or more.
-Likewise, personal guarantees are typically required for loans below $5 million.
+The reality is that banks require collateral 100% of the time for loans under $1 million, compared to 63% of the time for loans of $100 million or more.
+Importantly, personal guarantees are typically required for loans below $5 million.
 That means as a small businesses owner looking for less money, you actually have more barriers to get through.
 If your business can’t put up equipment, buildings, inventory, or accounts receivable against the loan, the bank has few if any options to secure repayment.
 That makes the deal unattractive and significantly decreases the chances they’ll approve the loan.

 10 reasons the Bank won’t Lend you Money